Overtone singing: Canada, United States, and Europe

 The 1920s Texan singer of cowboy songs Arthur Miles independently created a style of overtone singing, similar to sygyt, as a supplement to the yodeling of country western music.
 Blind Willie Johnson, also of Texas, is not a true overtone singer according to National Geographic, but his ability to shift from guttural grunting noises to a soft lullaby is suggestive of the tonal timbres of overtone singing.

 Starting in the 1960s, some Western musicians collaborated with traditional throat singers and/or ventured into throat singing themselves.
 Some made original musical contributions.
 As harmonics are universal to all physical sounds, the notion of authenticity is best understood in terms of musical quality.
 Musicians of note in this genre include Collegium Vocale Köln (which began using this technique in 1968), Michael Vetter, Trần Quang Hải, David Hykes, Jill Purce, Jim Cole, Ry Cooder, Paul Pena (mixing traditional Tuvan style with American blues), Steve Sklar, and Kiva (specializing in jazz/world beat genres and composing for overtone choirs).
-Others include composer Baird Hersey and his group Prana with Krishna Das (overtone singing and Hindu mantra) and Canadian songwriter Nathan Rogers, who has become an adept throat singer and teaches Tuvan throat singing in Winnipeg, Manitoba.
+Others include composer Baird Hersey and his group Prana with Krishna Das (overtone singing and Hindu mantra) and Canadian songwriter Nathan Rogers, who teaches Tuvan throat singing in Winnipeg.

 Paul Pena was featured in the documentary Genghis Blues, which tells the story of his pilgrimage to Tuva to compete in its annual throat-singing competition.
 The film won the documentary award at the 1999 Sundance Film Festival, and was nominated for an Oscar in 2000.

 Tuvan singer Sainkho Namtchylak has collaborated with free jazz musicians such as Evan Parker and Ned Rothenberg.
 Lester Bowie and Ornette Coleman have worked with the Tenores di Bitti and Eleanor Hovda has written a piece using the Xhosa style of singing.
-DJs and performers of electronic music like The KLF have also merged their music with throat singing, overtone singing, or the theory of harmonics behind it.
+DJs and performers of electronic music like the KLF have also merged their music with throat singing, overtone singing, or the theory of harmonics behind it.

 Trần Quang Hải, a researcher on overtone singing since 1969 in Paris, France, has published many articles, videos on overtone singing from 1971.
 His 1989 film The Song of Harmonics, directed by Hugo Zemp, won prizes in Estonia, France, and Canada.

-David Hykes founded Harmonic Chant in New York in 1975, the year he also founded his group The Harmonic Choir, considered one of the world's preeminent overtone ensembles.
+David Hykes founded Harmonic Chant in New York in 1975, the year he also founded his group, the Harmonic Choir, considered one of the world's preeminent overtone ensembles.